 Watch next: This nice trailer with games magically playing themselves without anyone moving their fingers to control the console that was previously at the top of this article:

 There's a lot of data being handled here, so mistakes might happen.
-If you see a wrong release date, data that is no longer up-to-date or if a game is missing, please notice me about it in the comments (perhaps even with a source link).
+If you see a wrong release date, data that is no longer up-to-date or if a game is missing, please feel free to notice me about it in the comments.
 I very much appreciate any form of help!